 But is it really in the interests of public health or of any individual child’s well-being to legislate medical compliance, ignore the risks of a medical intervention, and muzzle doctors?
 Dr. Cammy Benton does not think so.

 Until we have an open, honest discussion without fear of punishment, we’re never going to be able to move forward and have a safer schedule,” Benton, who opposes any mandatory vaccine laws, insists.
 “We’re being forced to comply with everything and not question anything.
 I think it’s my responsibility to speak up.
 I have to, for the sake of my own children.

-Unwarranted disciplinary actions brought against our doctors obviously put them in an extremely difficult situation – when doctors see the concerning things happening to their colleagues who are speaking out about vaccines, will they then choose to honour the needs of their patients first, or will they choose to stay silent to protect themselves, to protect their reputations and save their careers?
+Unwarranted disciplinary actions brought against our doctors obviously put them in an extremely difficult situation – when doctors see the concerning things happening to their colleagues who are speaking out about vaccines, will they stand with them or sit back down quietly.
+Will they choose to honour the needs of their patients first, or will they choose to remain silent to protect themselves and protect their reputations and careers?
 It’s unfortunate, but many doctors are choosing to remain silent.
-To conclude the discussion on this topic, I’d simply like to leave you to think about a few questions:
+To conclude the discussion on this topic, I’d simply like to leave you with a couple of questions to think about:

 Does it not concern you that our doctors CANNOT publicly criticize or question vaccination research, vaccine reactions, or vaccination policy, without fear of losing their license to practice medicine?

 Do you not see how truly dangerous it is to silence our doctors questions and concerns, by threatening destruction of their reputation as a good doctor, in essence demonizing them in an effort to silence any dissent?